What is a Business Plan, How to Create a Business Plan?

 7. Financial Plan

-Financial plan section demonstrates your current financial status and involves projections for the future.
+The financial plan section demonstrates your current financial status and involves projections for the future.
 If you don’t have any financial data of your business, provide just projections.

 This section should include;